mirjak/draft-kuehlewind-masque-connect-ip/draft-kuehlewind-masque-connect-ip.md

 {{RFC8200}} flows when they are proxied according to the MASQUE proposal over HTTP/3.

+In flow forwarding mode the proxy has authority about the outgoing IP used, while in tunnel mode the IP address must be known and set by the client.

 ## Tunnel mode

 In tunnel mode the ":authority" pseudo-header field of the CONNECT-IP request contain the host and listing port of the proxy itself.
-In this mode the proxy just blindly forwards all payload on it outfacing interface without any modification and also forwards all incoming traffic to registered clients as payload within the respective tunneling associiation.
-However, a proxy MUST offer this service only for known clients and clients MUST present a valid authenfication certificate during connection establishment.
+In this mode the proxy just blindly forwards all payload on it outfacing interface without any modification and also forwards all incoming traffic to registered clients as payload within the respective tunneling association.
+However, a proxy MUST offer this service only for known clients and clients MUST be authenficated during connection establishment.
 The proxy SHOULLD inspect the source IP address of the IP packet in the tunnel payload and only forward is the IP address matches a set of registered client IP address.
 Optionally a proxy also MAY offer this service only for a limited set of target addresses.
 In such a case the proxy SHOULD